Current Projects

 NOLA C.A.R.E.S.

 Through NOLA C.A.R.E.S.
-(Creating Access, Resources and Equity for Success), Beloved Community is engaging at least 500 women in participatory research, and coordinating public policy to provide low-cost facilities to child care centers, and increase public subsidies & worker compensation in New Orleans.
-The project seeks to align policy and practice across sectors so Black & Latinx mothers working in caregiving professions are valued and build wealth as the entrepreneurs, workforce, and beneficiaries of high-quality employer-supported child care.
+(Creating Access, Resources and Equity for Success), Beloved Community trained a wide variety of Early Childhood Educators in participatory research, and coordinated access to public policy advocacy for the issues identified by the PAResearchers.
+The project seeks to align policy and practice across sectors so Black & Latine mothers working in caregiving professions are valued and build wealth as the entrepreneurs, workforce, and beneficiaries of high-quality employer-supported child care.
 NOLA C.A.R.E.S. was developed by a cooperative of twelve organizations, led by Beloved Community.

 Youth Participatory Action (YPAR) Academy